ibexa/documentation-developer/docs/guide/controllers.md

 ### Content query Field Type

-The [Content query Field Type](../api/field_type_reference.md#content-query-field-type) enables you to get query results in a Content item's Field.
+The [Content query Field Type](../api/field_type_reference.md#content-query-field-type) enables you to configure a content query that will use parameters from a Field definition.
+The results will be available in a Content item's Field.

 Use it by adding a Content query Field Type to your Content Type.